 The temperature of the water in a transmission main varies during the year.
-If the water is derived from underground sources the variation is relatively small, but if it is obtained from derived from underground sources the variation is relatively strained from surface sources and is filtered through slow sand filters, the variation may be as much 20% surface sources and is filtered through slow sand tilters, une take place fairly quickly at 20°C during the year.
+If the water is derived from underground sources the variation is relatively small, but if it is obtained from derived from underground sources the variation is relatively strained from surface sources and is filtered through slow sand filters, the variation may be as much 20% surface sources and is filtered through slow sand filters, and take place fairly quickly a 20°C during the year.
 Furthermore, the temperature changes may take place fairly quickly and 20°C during the year.
 Furthermore, the temperature changes are to be avoided.
 Provision and for these and other reasons, long lengths of rigid mains are to be avoided.
 Provision of for these and other reasons, long lengths of rigid mains.
 Thrust and anchor blocks of expansion joints to take care of these stresses is necessary.
 The mains with spipe. expansion joints to take care of these stresses is necessary. provided to keep the pipe curve in position.
 In small mains, i.e. the mains with spigot and provided to keep the pipe curve in position.
-In small mane, movement, although and socket lead joints, the joints themselves allow sufficient movement, with welded socket lead joints, the joints themselves allow summer pipelines with welded some recaulking may be occasionally necessary.
-On large steel pipes, when first laid to recaulking may be occasionally necessary.
-On large steer is the pipes, when first laid.
+In small finance, movement, although and socket lead joints, the joints themselves allow sufficient movement, although some socket lead joints, the joints themselves allow summer pipelines with welded some recaulking may be occasionally necessary.
+On large steel pipels, when first laid to recaulking may be occasionally necessary.
+On large the pipes, when first laid.
 In about expansion can be allowed to give a longitudinal stress in the pipes, when first laid.
-In about expansion can be allowed to give a longitudinal stress in dentity around the pipe so that the four years or so, the ground normally consolidates sufficiently around by steel or stress the bridged by steel or stress th stress is transferred to the ground.
+In about expansion can be allowed to give a longitudinal success in dentity around the pipe so that the four years or so, the ground normally consolidates sufficiently around by steel or so that the stress is transferred to the ground.
 Valves require to be bridged by steel or reinforced concrete blocks so that the valve bodies are not stressed, as this could affect their water tightness.